Portland’s Beach

 Winter

 Summer is the obvious season for beach use.
 July and August are the warmest months, with water temperatures peaking in mid-August.
-September offers empty beaches and comfortable air temperatures, though the water is cooling and lifeguards are gone.
+September offers empty sand and water that is still near its warmest, though the lifeguards are gone.
+In the off-season the park becomes a walking destination: storm surf, winter light, and leashed dogs on the beach.

 Packing List